 Fifth, effective safety communication is less about talking and more about listening.
 You need to become an active listener.
 Listening well means not just understanding the words or the information being communicated, but also understanding the emotions the speaker is trying to convey.

 Try to understand the other person’s point of view, listen and watch for evidence of reactions and attitudes.
-When you’re an active listener, not only will you better understand the other person, you’ll also make that person feel heard and understood, which can help build a stronger, deeper connection between you and support your organisation’s safety culture.
+When you’re an active listener, not only will you better understand the other person, but you’ll also make that person feel heard and understood, which can help build a stronger, deeper connection between you and support your organisation’s safety culture.

 Finally, follow up on your safety communication.
 This may involve checks to see that instructions have been carried out correctly, or it may result in freedom to question and discuss, or it may mean a two-way ‘feedback’ of the message.